 "When done right, [polished concrete] can work well with a lot of different designer's approaches, from industrial or modern across residential and commercial sectors," says Reiner.
 Plus, "it's sustainable, durable, low maintenance and has a minimalistic and clean vibe to it," says Monte.
 And while it may come off as cold in suburban homes, "embellishing concrete with furnishings, rugs, and décor in an urban living space is very hot," Monte adds.
 And when the design trend shifts and you're not feeling the concrete anymore?
 "You can simply tile or hardwood right over them," offers Monte.

 To get that coveted beachy feel, consider whitewashing your hardwood floors.
 This looks best with wide plank floors but can also be beautiful with regular width planks.
 This can be easily executed with most existing hardwood floors as a cost-saving alternative to replacing the flooring entirely.
 Reiner is a fan.
-"I'm into this trend, especially when paired with contrasting black accents like black metal hardwares, sculptures, picture frames and other accessories," Reiner says.
+"I'm into this trend, especially when paired with contrasting black accents like black metal hardware, sculptures, picture frames, and other accessories," Reiner says.
 Whitewashed floors "showcase a lot of texture where each plank looks unique and has a ton of character," says Monte.
 "They also feel modern."